CumulusNetworks/docs/content/cumulus-linux-41/Layer-3/Network-Address-Translation-NAT.md

 For dynamic NAT, create a rule that matches a IP address in CIDR notation and translates the address to a public IP address or IP address range.

 For dynamic PAT, create a rule that matches an IP address in CIDR notation and translates the address to a public IP address and port range or an IP address range and port range.
+You can also match a IP address in CIDR notation and a port.

 For Mellanox Spectrum-2 switches, you can include the outgoing or incoming interface in the rule.
 See the examples below.

-{{%notice note%}}

-The protocol is required.
-Dynamic NAT supports TCP, ICMP, and UDP packets.

-{{%/notice%}}

 <details>